-Proper behavior, as it relates to the use of computers, is no different from proper behavior in all other aspects of Incarnation School activities.
+Proper behavior, as it relates to the use of computers, is no different from proper behavior in all other aspects of Maternity BVM School activities.
 All users are expected to use the computers and computer networks in a responsible, ethical, and polite manner.
 This document is intended to clarify these expectations as they apply to computer and network usage.
+Students are given school email addresses and any improper use of the email address associated with the school shall be subject to disciplinary actions.

-1. USE OF INCARNATION SCHOOL'S TECHNOLOGY RESOURCES
+1. USE OF Maternity B.V.M.
+SCHOOL'S TECHNOLOGY RESOURCES

-It is the policy of Maternity BVM School to:
+It is the policy of Maternity B.V.M.
+School to:

-- Prevent user access or transmission of, over its computers and computer network, inappropriate material via Internet, electronic mail, webcams, or other forms of direct electronic communications. - Prevent unauthorized access and other unlawful online activity. - Prevent unauthorized online disclosure, use, or dissemination of personal identification of minors
+• Prevent user access or transmission of, over its computers and computer network, inappropriate material via Internet, electronic mail, webcams, or other forms of direct electronic communications.

+· Prevent unauthorized access and other unlawful online activity.

+• Prevent unauthorized online disclosure, use, or dissemination of personal identification of minors

-Uses of the Maternity BVM School Technology Resources that are prohibited include but are not limited to:
+Uses of the Maternity B.V.M.
+School Technology Resources that are prohibited include but are not limited to:

-- Violating students' rights to privacy/confidentiality, or unauthorized disclosure, use, and dissemination of personal identification information. - Attempting any unauthorized access, including so-called 'hacking' of any computer system.
-Downloading unacceptable materials. - Re-posting personal communication without the author's prior consent.
+• Violating students' rights to privacy/confidentiality, or unauthorized disclosure, use, and dissemination of personal identification information.

+• Attempting any unauthorized access, including so-called 'hacking' of any computer system.

+• Downloading unacceptable materials.

+• Re-posting personal communication without the author's prior consent.

-- Violating copyright law. - Using the school's technology resources for financial gain, credit card fraud, and electronic forgery, other illegal activity, and political purposes. - Downloading, installing, or storing software on a school computer without the approval of appropriate school personnel. - Changing or attempting to alter any configuration, program, or password on any computer or system. - Using a school computer without knowledge/approval of school personnel responsible for the computer. - Using inappropriate language, pictures, and gestures in any form on the Internet.
-Using the Internet for entertainment or limited self-discovery function. - Cyber-bullying
+• Violating copyright law.

+• Using the school's technology resources for financial gain, credit card fraud, and electronic forgery, other illegal activity, and political purposes.

+• Downloading, installing, or storing software on a school computer without the approval of appropriate school personnel.

+• Changing or attempting to alter any configuration, program, or password on any computer or system.

+• Using a school computer without knowledge/approval of school personnel responsible for the computer.

+- Using inappropriate language, pictures, and gestures in any form on the Internet. - Using the Internet for entertainment or a limited self-discovery function. - Cyber-bullying
-E-mail is not available to students